MostafaAE/fast-react-pizza/README.md

 # Fast React Pizza

-Fast React Pizza is a React Project to practice (React Router data loading, Redux, Redux Toolkit, thunks, Tailwind CSS).
+A React Project to practice (React Router data loading, Redux, Redux Toolkit, thunks, Tailwind CSS).
+Fast React Pizza is a user-friendly Pizza Ordering App that allows customers to create their orders seamlessly.
+Users can personalize their pizza selections, adjust quantities, and remove items from their cart.
+The app also facilitates order placement by collecting customer information and generating a receipt.

+During this project, I did:
+- Developed a highly interactive and responsive front-end using React.js, complemented by React Router for seamless navigation, focused on delivering a responsive and visually appealing user interface using Tailwind CSS.
+- Employed Redux for effective state management, ensuring real-time updates and efficient data handling.
+- Enabled user-friendly order customization with real-time quantity adjustments and item removal.
+- Designed a precise and user-friendly order placement process, and implemented an automated receipt generation for order summaries.

 ## Live Project